 You can only request a Policy that requires a Password of maximum 15 characters in length while also lasting up to 254 days.

 Requesting Immediate Changes

 In some cases, companies that are managing security incidents will request that all Users change their Password on next Login.
-You can force this condition by choosing the Force Immediate Reset on Next Login.
-Existing User sessions will continue to be valid, however the next time a User has to Login, he or she will be forced to update their password before they can continue.
-Though SSProtect goes to great lengths to insure Passwords remain protected, and due to the unique KODiAC Architecture and granular two-factor authentication requirements, this should never be required.
-It is available, however, should you wish to enforce the change.
+You can force this condition by choosing the Force Reset on Next Login.
+Existing User Login Sessions will continue to be valid, however the next time a User has to Login, he or she will be forced to update their password before they can continue.

 Password Policy applies to all Users, including Privileged Delegates and Administrators.
 This means changes will apply to your Account and go into effect the next time you Login.
 If you force immediate changes, you will need to update your Password the next time you Login.
 This is one way for Individual Account holders to reset their own passwords.